 Importing a CSV file that contains a MAC address to which an existing DPSK (on the same target WLAN) is already assigned will replace the existing DPSK on the controller database.

-5. In DPSK Enabled WLAN, select a WLAN from the drop-down list.
-Only WLANs that support DPSK must be selected.
+- 5. In DPSK Enabled WLAN, select a WLAN from the drop-down list.
+Only WLANs that support DPSK must be selected. - 6.
+In Choose File, click Browse to choose the CSV file.